Carle Place Pedestrian Accident Lawyer

 - Contact a car accident lawyer for a free consultation if you have any issues.

-Practical Tips for Drivers to Prevent Long Island Pedestrian Accidents
+Some Practical Tips For Drivers To Prevent Pedestrian Accidents:

 - Avoid distractions while driving, so that you are prepared for any unexpected pedestrian.
 Keep your eyes on the road.